Mushi-mushi/mushi-mushi.github.io/_posts/2020-02-09-a-new-foe-has-appeared.markdown

 The whole decompiled source is available [here][link4].

-As only the fonction's name are obfuscated, it's fairly easy to understand the capability of the malware:
+As only the fonction's name are obfuscated, it's fairly easy to understand the capability of the malware.
+As an example:
 {% highlight bash%}
 content1 = fct_exec('wmic diskdrive get SerialNumber /format:list').replace(' ', '').replace('SerialNumber=', '')
 {% endhighlight %}